laksath/GUI_Predictor/README.md

 # GUI_Predictor

+NOTE :
+web_gui_predictor is the directory that gives a GUI experience in predicting the model using Flask API.
+[Optional]
+gui_train_predict folder is used for training the model.You can use your own pre-trained model.Once done, paste it into the bin folder.

 To make the following codes work download the dependencies present in req.txt file [Preferably in a new virtual env].

 Download the dataset from here :